 Acquiring and Analysing Wind Data

-Case Study of Working with Wind Data
+Analysis of Hour-by-hour Wind Data

-As I sometimes work for the Amsterdam Institute of Finance, I have made a case study with Dutch wind data.
+As I sometimes teach in Amsterdam, I have made a case study with Dutch wind data.
 The good news is that a couple of years ago I found hour by hour wind data for many areas in the Netherlands (NL).
 (I cannot seem to find it now).
 With this hour by hour data you can do a lot of stuff.
 The hour by hour data and the website where I found the data is illustrated in the screenshot below.
-There is a whole lot of data in these wind files and the difference between different areas is dramatic.
+There is a whole lot of data in these wind files and the difference between wind speeds in different areas is dramatic.
 The files that you can download below have the hour by hour wind speed data for many years.
 You can download excel files with hourly wind speeds using the buttons below.
 I do have other wind data in the resource library but I have not bothered yet uploading the data.
 If you send me an e-mail to email@example.com you can get the other wind speed data.

 The wind shear formula works as follows.
 First divide the hub height by the measured height (e.g. 80/10) to the power of the shear factor: (80/10)^(1/7).
 This gives you an number that is greater than 1.0.
 Then, multiply that result by the wind speed measured at 10 meters.
 For 10 meters versus 80 meters and a power coefficient of 1/7, the multiplier for wind speeds is 1.3459 as shown in the screenshot above.

 Another example of wind variation comes from a presentation made about a low wind year in Britain.
 Note the last number that was 90% of the index value in 2010.
 While this seems very low, the standard deviation relative to the average over the 15 year period was 4.67% which is about the level shown for the Dutch wind.
 You can use the NORMDIST value with an x-value of .9, a mean of 1.0 and a standard deviation of 4.65% and see that the probability is 1.58%.
 This is like the P values discussed later on.